websecurify/node-vortex/README.md

 # Node States

-Each node can have the following states queried via the Provider.prototype.status function:
+Each node can have the following states querying via the Provider.prototype.status function:

 * **booting** - the node is currently booting and it is not available for interaction.
 * **running** - the node is running and it is available for interaction.